mamox017/terminal-chat-server/README.md

 This C language chat server makes use of fifos and signals in order to communicate through terminals!

 # Directions
+Build the program with the following command
+- make

+Build the tests and with the following command
+- make test

 ## Server
 Run the server in a terminal with the given command format . /bl_server (server name)